RippeLab/RWireX/README.md

 # RWireX: Co-accessibility analysis for scATAC-seq data
 RWireX is a R software package that provides various functions to analyze co-accessibility in scATAC-seq data.
-It is implemented as an extension to the ArchR software package (Granja et al. 2021) building on its existing funcitonalities.
+It is implemented as an extension to the ArchR software package (Granja et al. 2021) building on its existing funcitonalities and is based on our previous work (Mallm et al. 2019).
 RWireX offers two distinct workflows to uncover different aspects of chromatin organization: <br />
  - Single cell co-accessibility workflow: <br />
    Identifies autonomous links of co-accessibility (ACs) by analyzing stochastic accessibility changes in individual cells.
  - Metacell co-accessibility workflow: <br />